Sometimes life throws unexpected challenges at us. And when it does, we may be forced to borrow money to ensure that we can deal with them.

 Well, the Credit Bureau Singapore, whose address is at 2 Shenton Way 20, SGX Centre 1, is one of the institutions that are tasked with matters concerning your credit history.
 It is one of Singapore’s leading credit bureaus.

-The Singapore Credit Bureau in Singapore has partnered with banks, credit card companies, and other kinds of money lenders to keep track of your credit score.
+The Singapore Credit Bureau in Singapore has partnered with banks, credit card companies, and other kinds of financial institutions to keep track of your credit score.
 Its job is to check on their potential and existing customers’ creditworthiness.
-One of its main functions is to ensure that credit facilities can to make good decisions as far as lending money is concerned.
+One of its main functions is to ensure that credit facilities can make good decisions as far as financing money is concerned.

 2. Score calculation

 Credit Bureau Singapore has a proprietary algorithm that calculates your scores.
 This score varies from 1000 to 2000.
 The calculations are done based on your account payment history kept on a 12-month rolling basis.
 Even your credit cards can help form this history.